 To be Indo-Caribbean refers to the groups of East Indians who now have roots in the Caribbean or West Indies.
 We are surrounded by others who understand our foods and our language, which for Guyana is referred to as broken English.
 It is actually an English based creole, influenced by African, East Indian, Arawakan dialects and the Dutch language.
 We hear music like soca, reggae, chutney masquerading through the streets.
 It is a beautiful and valuable day to day experience considering our culture is not always understood by the rest of the world and sometimes even by ourselves.

 I am a native New Yorker, born in the U.S. but I have an emotional connection to Guyana.
 I have visited many times and my dad’s parents used to spend time here during the year though they lived and died in their homeland.
 I grew up with my mom’s parents and was influenced by all of my immigrated family.
 I find comfort in our culture and gained an interest in the history of our people during my college career where I met members of the South Asian community who did not understand the Indo-Caribbean placement in the diaspora.
-The conversation about what we share with our Indian descendants and how we’re different was hard to discuss without proper knowledge of these things myself.
+The conversation about what we share with our Indian ancestors and how we’re different was hard to discuss without proper knowledge of these things myself.

 Pursuing this knowledge has led me to create this photo series entitled “Masala, no Chai,” my second series dedicated to visualizing a celebration of Indo-Caribbean culture.
 This along with my first series titled “Where My People?” aims to showcase the look of our people and how diverse we are, as well as our food and the vision of unity we portray.